 Next up was securing financing, booking a studio, gathering the right musicians and diving in.
 It was amazing how smoothly the whole thing fell into place, and another clear indication that I was on the right track.
 After 10 years of struggling to make a record, after I stopped arguing with God and made the record He wanted me to make, it was all falling into place beautifully!

 I am so incredibly proud of this project.
 Every single person that was involved brought their "A" game.
 The band, the writers, the engineers... all were AMAZING.
 And my husband, Mike Waldron produced the HECK out of it!
 He spent more time and put more love and energy into this record than I did.
 I feel like HIS name should be on the cover instead of mine.
 HA!
 It was definitely a co-venture and one I wouldn't have been able to do with anyone else.
 He ROCKS!
 I also have to say a very special thanks to John Albani, who spent extra hours on this project with us, guiding us as our main engineer... but he did OH SO MUCH MORE than that!
 This record would not be what it is without his loving care.
 He da man! :-)

-SO... on June 16th, "Abba's Child" will be released on I-tunes.
-I'll be posting all the stories behind each one of the songs here on my website.
-I think you will all enjoy hearing how each one of these stories came to be told.
+SO...
+"Abba's Child" is now on I-tunes.
+It's my story, but I hope you will all hear at bit of yourselves somewhere this record.
+We are all humans experiencing the same things really.
 Sadness and Joy.
 Heartbreak and Healing.
 Brokenness and Redemption.
 It's all here.
 It's messy, but it's beautiful.
 Join me on my journey, won't you?

 Because everyone has a story to tell…..”Abba’s Child” is mine.